materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 ### Create (a first version of) an entry

 - Click "New record" in the header.
-- Select the files that you wish to upload and link to the record.
+- Select the files to upload and link to the record.
 Drag and drop them in the drop zone (light gray region).
 Note that you are limited to 100 files and a total file size of 100 GB.
 For this exercise, we recommend choosing two small files (total size ≤ 1 MB) containing dummy data.
 - Fill in the record’s metadata: